-- Acknowledge the commute.
 Recognize the time your student spends waiting for a bus, riding to school, driving, or finding parking.
 Scheduling a checkup on the car, will show your student that you think his or her commute is important.

-- Assist your student by purchasing or encouraging them to purchase the Commuter Meal Plan.
 Eating on campus is another way students can connect to each other and develop important peer networks of support.

-- Be aware of campus news and events.
 Ask your student to explain the things you don’t understand.
 If you acknowledge the importance of what’s happening at the college or university, your student will, too.